embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ## Node Heartbeat Publish Configuration Packet

+- **Description**: This packet is used to set the interval at which the Node should send its heartbeat ack.

 |  Parameter Name  | Example Value | Value Type | Value Range |
 | :--------------: | :-----------: | :--------: | :---------: |
 |     PacketId     |      107      |   Number   |     107     |